The purpose of the Sustainability Commission is to create an informational clearinghouse and an open compendium of

 The commission provides expertise, resources and promotes awareness in the area of sustainability.
 The work shall be advisory.
 Any citizen or business participation in any commission program or initiatives is strictly voluntary.

-For 2018, the Sustainability Commission meets on the second Wednesday monthly from 4:00pm - 5:30pm at the Jefferson County Courts and Administration building.
-Open meetings notices are posted outside of Hearing Room 1.
+The Sustainability Commission meets monthly on the second Wednesday at 4:00pm.
+Unless otherwise indicated, meetings are held at the Jefferson County Administration and Courts building.